·

 verb “seal”

-seal; he seals; past sealed, part. sealed; ger. sealing
+infinitive seal; he seals; past tense sealed; past part. sealed; ger. sealing

 1. to apply a seal to a document